 ALCOHOL MANAGEMENT POLICY

-Accordingly, and to ensure the aims of the Club are upheld and that alcohol is managed responsibly, the following policy requirements will apply:
+Accordingly, and to ensure the aims of the club are upheld and that alcohol is managed responsibly, our policy will apply:

 Committee Members, Members, Players and Officials